Things to do in Kyrgyzstan

 While in Kyrgyzstan, it is very hard not to ride a horse (unless you really do not want to), even if you have never done so before.
 Kyrgyz horses are usually very well trained and their masters are very good at making new riders feel comfortable with good instructions and proper equipment.
 Kyrgyz horses are also not very big and are well adapted to the varying landscapes.

-There are countless great horse treks in Kyrgyzstan and some of the most popular ones are the horse trails around Jyrgalan and other locations around Issyk Kul, Son Kul and Sary Chelek.
+There are countless great horse treks in Kyrgyzstan and some of the most popular ones are the horse trails around Jyrgalan and other locations around Issyk Kul, Song Kul and Sary Chelek.
 In addition to the ready planned tours, it is possible to organize a horse trek almost anywhere in Kyrgyzstan and the prices are fairly affordable.

 Visit Son Kul Alpine lake